rutujaac/pebblo-docs-private/docs/gh_pages/rag.md

 1. PyPDFDirectoryLoader
 1. PyPDFLoader

-> Note: Most other DocumentLoader types would work.
-The above list indicates the list that are explicity tested.
-If you have successfully tested a particular DocumentLoader other than this list above, please consider raising an PR
+> Note <sup>1</sup>: _Most other Langchain document loaders that implement load() and lazy_load() methods should work.
+The above list indicates the ones that are explicity tested.
+If you have successfully tested a particular DocumentLoader other than this list above, please consider raising an PR._